mjande/soul-plane/README.md

 You can test that the backend is running correctly by running a sample query to the backend URL, such as `localhost:55767/Airports`.
 That request should return the three airports just loaded into the database.

-Finally, to start the application's frontend, create a .env file in the `client` directory with just the line `VITE_HOST_NAME=localhost`.
-Then, navigate to the `client` folder and execute these commands:
+Finally, to start the application's frontend, navigate to the `client` folder and execute these commands:

 ```.sh
 npm install